 - A list of SL DRBs which failed to be established shall be included in the SL DRB Failed to Setup List IE.

-- A list of Uu RLC channels which are successfully established shall be included in the Uu RLC Channel Setup List IE;

-- A list of Uu RLC channels which failed to be established shall be included in the Uu RLC Channel Failed to be Setup List IE;

-- A list of PC5 RLC channels which are successfully established shall be included in the PC5 RLC Channel Setup List IE;
+- A list of PC5 Relay RLC channels which are successfully established shall be included in the PC5 RLC Channel Setup List IE;

-- A list of PC5 RLC channels which failed to be established shall be included in the PC5 RLC Channel Failed to be Setup List IE;
+- A list of PC5 Relay RLC channels which failed to be established shall be included in the PC5 RLC Channel Failed to be Setup List IE;

-When the gNB-DU reports the unsuccessful establishment of a DRB or SRB or SL DRB or a BH RLC channel or a Uu RLC channel or a PC5 RLC channel, the cause value should be precise enough to enable the gNB-CU to know the reason for the unsuccessful establishment.
+When the gNB-DU reports the unsuccessful establishment of a DRB or SRB or SL DRB or a BH RLC channel or or a PC5 Relay RLC channel, the cause value should be precise enough to enable the gNB-CU to know the reason for the unsuccessful establishment.

 For EN-DC operation, the gNB-CU shall include in the UE CONTEXT SETUP REQUEST the E-UTRAN QoS IE. The allocation of resources according to the values of the Allocation and Retention Priority IE included in the E-UTRAN QoS IE shall follow the principles described for the E-RAB Setup procedure in TS 36.413 [15].